jpb06/nx-front-poc/docs/frontend-architecture.md

 #### 🎁 `molecules` and `organisms` folders

-We might see these folders at several levels, depending on the complexity of the current component: some might be very simple (no need to split them in smaller components) while some may a universe on their own, forcing us to use composition (by splitting them in smaller entities, we will be able to limit the cognitive load needed to understand each part).
+We might want to explicitely state using the arborescence the type of components, depending on the complexity of the current component: some might be very simple (no need to split them in smaller components) while some may be a universe on their own, forcing us to use composition (by splitting them in smaller entities, we will be able to limit the cognitive load needed to understand each part).

 #### 🎁 `templates` folder